Man pleads guilty to buying rifles in San Bernardino attack

 RIVERSIDE, Calif.
-(AP) — A California man pleaded guilty Thursday to providing the high-powered rifles used to kill 14 people in the San Bernardino terror attack.
+(AP) — In a plea deal criticized by the father of a victim, a California man pleaded guilty Thursday to providing the high-powered rifles used to kill 14 people in the San Bernardino terror attack.

 Enrique Marquez Jr. appeared in federal court in Riverside with his hands cuffed and chained to his waist as a judge accepted his plea agreement with prosecutors.

-Gregory Clayborn, the father of one of those killed, opposed the plea agreement in remarks to the judge before the hearing.
+Gregory Clayborn, the father of one of those killed, opposed the deal in remarks to the judge before the hearing.

-“This man supplied these murderers with these weapons and he’s going to get a slap on the wrist, your honor,” Clayborn said.
+“This man supplied these murderers with these weapons and he’s going to get a slap on the wrist, your honor,” Clayborn said, his voice cracking.

-U.S. District Judge Jesus Bernal said victims’ families will be able to speak before Marquez is sentenced.

-Under the plea deal, he could face up to 25 years in prison.
-A sentencing hearing was scheduled for Aug.
+Under the plea deal, Marquez could face up to 25 years in prison.
+A sentencing hearing before U.S. District Judge Jesus G. Bernal was scheduled for Aug.
 21.

-Prosecutors have said Marquez agreed to buy the weapons because the attackers feared Farook’s Middle Eastern appearance might arouse suspicion.

-Marquez also acknowledged plotting with Farook in 2011 and 2012 to massacre college students and gun down motorists on a gridlocked Southern California freeway, though those attacks never occurred.

-Marquez said he backed out of the plot after four men in the area were arrested on terrorism charges in late 2012, the FBI has said in court documents.
+Marquez also acknowledged plotting the college and freeway attacks with Farook in 2011 and 2012.
+He said he backed out of the plot after four men in the area were arrested on terrorism charges in late 2012, the FBI has said in court documents.

 Marquez and Farook met in 2005 after Marquez moved next door to Farook’s family in Riverside, about 55 miles east of Los Angeles.